 Stress hormones are released

-All of these processes prepare the body for fight-or-flight.
-The research indicates that all forms of screen-time create subtle changes in the cardiovascular system which can cause significant damage over the course of time.
-The fact that screen-time is associated with what Dunckley (2015) refers to as metabolic syndrome is very concerning.
+All these processes prepare the body for fight-or-flight.
+The research indicates that all forms of screen time create subtle changes in the cardiovascular system, which can cause significant damage over time.
+The fact that screen time is associated with what Dunckley (2015) calls metabolic syndrome is very concerning.
 Metabolic syndrome is a combination of the following:

 High blood pressure